In Other Waters

 In Other Waters is a 2020 adventure game for Microsoft Windows, macOS, and Nintendo Switch.
 Players take on the role of an AI that assists a xenobiologist in exploring an alien world.

 Gameplay

-Ellery Vas, a xenobiologist employed by an interplanetary mining corporation, arrives on an alien planet.
+Ellery Vas, a xenobiologist employed by an interplanetary mining corporation, arrives on alien planet Gliese 667 Cc.
 Players control an artificial intelligence Ellery depends on to monitor her life support, collect and analyze samples, and manage the goals she sets for the mission.
 Players cannot directly interact with the world itself but receive feedback from Ellery based on her observations.

 Development

 Jump Over the Age is a one-person studio based in London.
 Gareth Damian Martin did most of the game development themself.
 Although they had experience in the industry, they are self-taught in developing games in Unity.
 Martin said they wanted to create a world using text and the game's user interface rather than direct experience.
 The initial idea came when Martin combined three interests: diving, climate change and video games.